CPE-OAuth/servicestage-mobileapp-quickapp-example/doc/en/tutorial/Step6_RunOnHandset.md

    **Note:** If you can't click the button when you open the debugger, please upgrade your phone system to the latest version.
 ![s7d](./imgs/s7d.png)

-4. Copy the rpk file to the handset which you have generated as per the instructions in step 3, to install the rpk package using the debugger.
+4. Copy the rpk file that you have generated as per the instructions in step 3 to the handset and install the rpk package using the debugger.
+Some companies may have blocked USB file transfer.
+Works with your company to find out the best way to transfer files to handset.

 ![s7e](./imgs/s7e.png)